puppetlabs/puppetlabs-apache/README.md

 ##### `httpd_dir`

 Sets the Apache server's base configuration directory.
 This is useful for specially repackaged Apache server builds but might have unintended consequences when combined with the default distribution packages.

-Default: Determined by your operating system.
+Default: Depends on operating system.

 - **Debian**: `/etc/apache2`
 - **FreeBSD**: `/usr/local/etc/apache22`